adisaf/multunus-website/source/blog/2014-08-25-fireside-chat-ash-maurya-understanding-lean-startups-part-4.html.markdown

 But, its hard when none of these tactics work for you and you still have to succeed.
 That’s where you have to dig in deeper.
 That’s the harder part of it.
 You have to do the hard work of talking to customers or really analyzing the current situation and seeing what else works.

-In
-[Eric’s](http://en.wikipedia.org/wiki/Eric_Ries)book “The Lean Startup” , he talks about having frequent "pivot or persevere" meetings.
+In [Eric’s](http://en.wikipedia.org/wiki/Eric_Ries)book “The Lean Startup” , he talks about having frequent "pivot or persevere" meetings.
 These are meetings where you come in and take a look at the metrics.
 You decide if you want to stay the course which is persevere or change your strategy.
 There’s always the third option of the "reset" button.
 He doesn’t talk about that, but I bring that in.
 Because very early on, some ideas are just not going to work.

 You can get that negative feedback very quickly, but it’s still a success in my point of view which saved you 6 months of figuring that out.
 Probably it took 6 days rather than 6 months.
 So those are hard.
 I have a tagline that I'd like to quote to resonate with that.
-I have this thing that I say- "
-Life's too short to build something that nobody wants."
+I have this thing that I say- "*Life's too short to build something that nobody wants.*"

 For me, having built a lot of things that I thought are going to be great products and spending sometimes years of my life and putting my soul into it and seeing only a few people use it, was very painful.
 And that's where that came from.
 I only build that final solution when I know it's going to work.
 Even that’s hard to say.